Pelvic Inflammatory Disease,Causes,Treatment

 Doctors/Clinician diagnose pelvic inflammatory disease based on signs and symptoms,

-Cervical cultures or
+- Cervical swap for cultures or

 During the pelvic exam, your doctor will first check your pelvic region for signs and symptoms of PID.
 Your doctor might then use cotton swabs to take samples from your vagina and cervix.
 The samples will be analyzed at a lab to determine the organism that’s causing the infection.